gstripling/stripling_machine_learning_resources/next - Copy.md

-Part 2 of the Demo is live.
+### Part 2 of the Demo is live.

-The next steps are to have the model -using prompt design - create the curriculum for one of the role/levels and actually design the course - e.g. it will put a response showing the slide, proposed image, and speaker notes.
+The next steps are to have the model - using prompt design - create the curriculum for one of the role/levels and actually design the course - e.g. it will put a response showing the slide, proposed image, and speaker notes.

 After team training, the model can create a post-assessment survey.
 The model can analyze the results.

-As a final team-building exercise, have the team work together to create a simple sentiment analysis project that will capture customer sentiments using Generative AI.

 ### Prompt
 ```
 Create the Generative AI curriculum for Cora, the QA Inspector.
 ```
 Response: MY Link to prompt.